 Set up user authentication with LDAP

-About configuring LDAP authentication for Splunk Enterprise
+About configuring LDAP authentication for

-Before you configure LDAP, take a look at "LDAP prerequisites and considerations."
+Before you configure LDAP, read LDAP prerequisites and considerations.

 After you configure LDAP as an authentication scheme, see Set up authentication with tokens for more information on creating authentication tokens for LDAP users.

-How to configure LDAP authentication
+How to configure LDAP as an authentication scheme

 Troubleshoot token authentication